startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo from Denmark Technical College Summer 21' Coding Cohort "</i></blockquote></p>

 <p>I also spoke about the importance of being imaginative, optimistic, and persistent.
-Being technical, creative, and solution oriented is equally important.
-Eveyone can code, and luckily, getting started with SwiftUI is easier than ever thanks to the wonders of Swift Playgrounds. </p><br></br>
+Being technical, creative, and solution-oriented is just as important.
+Everyone can code, and luckily, getting started with SwiftUI is easier than ever due to the wonders of Swift Playgrounds. </p><br></br>

 <h3>I have an idea! 💡</h3>